tailhook/bulk/README.rst

 1. Simple to install zero-dependency tool (comparing to fpm_)
-2. Experiment a little bit with reproducible packages (i.e. omit timestamps from package)
+2. Experiment a little bit with reproducible packages (i.e. omit timestamps from a package)
 3. Add support for maintaining repositories in future
 4. Add tiny wrapper around vagga to actually build the packages for all distributions by single command

-It turned out that all functionality I needed from fpm_ could be reimplemnted in a night, so we have a new tool, ready for the new experiments.
+It turned out that all functionality I needed from fpm_ could be reimplemented in a night, so we have a new tool, ready for the new experiments.